YaoAnbang/YaoAnbang.github.io/_pages/about.md

 ---
 **<font color="Crimson">News：</font>**

 + October 13th, 2022.
-I have received an Outstanding Reviewer Award from NeurIPS 2022.
+I am awarded as an Outstanding Reviewer from NeurIPS 2022.
 + June 1st, 2022.
 The journal version of our OANet work is published by TPAMI.
 + January 21st, 2022.
 Our Omni-Dimensional Dynamic Convolution work is accepted to ICLR 2022 as a Spotlight paper.
 + September 28th, 2021.
 Our paper for efficient video action recognition is accepted to NeurIPS 2021.